DCF Banner

 General Information

-Course: University Physics II, 3 credits (4 hours lecture, 3 hours laboratory)
+Course: University Physics II, 3 credits (4 hours lecture, 3 hours corequisite laboratory)

 Prerequisite: MATH 2201, Calculus I, Calculus II is recommended.